slashback100/presence_simulation/README.md

 ### Stop the simulation
 The service `presence_simulation.stop` will stop the simulation and set the `switch.presence_simulation` entity to `off`.
 ### Toggle the simulation
-The service `presence_simulation.toggle` will start or stop the simulation, depending on the current state of the `switch.presence_simulation` entity.
+The service `presence_simulation.toggle` will start or stop the simulation, depending on the current state of the switch entity.

 # Event

-Each time the simulation calls a service (turn on a light, open a cover, ...), an event `presence_simulation_change` is triggerd.
+Each time the simulation calls a service (turn on a light, open a cover, ...), an event `presence_simulation_change` is fired.
 You can catch this event in an automation, to notify you for instance.

 # Buy me a coffee
 Liked some of my work?
 Buy me a coffee (or more likely a beer)